caelan-a/dds_interface/README.md

 ./scripts/build_static_lib.bat
 ```
 2. Find output at `build/out/lib`
+3. Manually include in projects or update branch `dds_interface_precompiled_libs_and_headers` and replace git tag in `cmake/dependency_downloader` for cmake to autodownload

 ## 2 | DDS Enabled Project Generator
 This second use is to streamline the generation of projects that need to use DDS.